2025 NBA playoffs: (4) Indiana Pacers vs. (5) Milwaukee Bucks

 Milwaukee dominated the game in the second half and cut Indiana's series lead to 2–1.
 Giannis Antetokounmpo and Gary Trent Jr. each scored 37 points, with the latter also making a franchise-record nine three-pointers.
 Pascal Siakam had 28 points and Aaron Nesmith scored 18 for the Pacers.
 Tyrese Haliburton finished with 14 points and 10 assists.

-The Pacers shot 60% from the field and 46% from three to take a commanding 3–1 series lead.
+The Pacers shot 60 percent from the field and 46 percent from three to take a commanding 3–1 series lead.
 Eight Pacers players scored 12 points or more, led by Myles Turner (23 points, 4 blocks), Andrew Nembhard (20 points), and Tyrese Haliburton (17 points, 15 assists).
 Giannis Antetokounmpo continued to carry Milwaukee, with 28 points, 15 rebounds, and 6 assists; however, only two other Bucks players scored 10 points or more.
 Damian Lillard tore his Achilles tendon in the first quarter of the game, ending his season.

 The Bucks' season ended in stunning fashion, blowing a 4-point lead with 60 seconds in the fourth quarter and a 7-point lead with 45 seconds in overtime.
 Gary Trent Jr. took over for Milwaukee in overtime, scoring 12 points in overtime (all from three), but his fumble and turnover out of bounds gave the ball to Indiana with 10.1 seconds left.
-From there, a Tyrese Halliburton crossover and layup over Giannis Antetokounmpo gave the Pacers the 119–118 lead with 1.1 seconds left.
+From there, a Tyrese Haliburton crossover and layup over Giannis Antetokounmpo gave the Pacers the 119–118 lead with 1.1 seconds left.
 With no more timeouts, the Bucks could not advance the ball and a Trent Jr. half court heave was not close, thus giving the Pacers the win and series victory.
-Postgame, two incidents occurred: between Antetokounmpo and Tyrese Haliburton’s father, and between Antetokounmpo and Bennedict Mathurin.
+Postgame, two non-physical incidents occurred between Antetokounmpo and Tyrese Haliburton’s father, and Antetokounmpo and Bennedict Mathurin.